david-boles/remark-ast-inline/README.md

 }
 ```

-The converter function is called with all the expressions that would be inserted into your template string (the default is above).
+The converter function is called (if present) with all the expressions that would be inserted into your template string.
 They can return either an [unist](https://github.com/syntax-tree/unist) node (an object with a `type` field containing a string) to later be inserted into the AST or value to be inserted into the string.
 For example, to make this package completely useless:

 ```javascript
 function converter(value) {